dialoguebranch/dlb-core-java/README.md

 Some more advanced tasks:
 - `./gradlew javadoc` - Generate the Javadoc HTML pages in `/build/javadoc/`.
 This can be used to generate Javadoc from the latest source in order to update the official hosted docs that can be found at https://dialoguebranch.com/docs/dialogue-branch/dev/dlb-core-java/index.html
 - `./gradlew wrapper --gradle-version latest` - Generates the Gradle Wrapper files, targeting the latest Gradle version.
 Replace "latest" with a specific version number to generate wrapper scripts for the indicated version.
 This can be used e.g. to upgrade the Gradle version.
+Note that the Gradle Wrapper files are part of the source code committed into Git.
 - `./gradlew tasks` - Outputs the full list of available tasks supported by the build script, in case you're interested in exploring this.